shapelets/khiva-use-cases/energy/electric-consumption-rate-python/README.md

 We use a predictive modelling to perform this analysis.

-The analyis performed to find out the correct use of electrict consumption rates is based on:
+The analysis performed to find out the correct use of electric consumption rates is based on:
 - Geographical research.
 - Features extraction to identify the time series where to apply a predictive modelling.
 - Similarity research.